gijs/handpicked.jquery.plugins.repo/readme.md

 ======================================
 You are browsing the Github home of The jQuery Handpicked Plugins Repo!

-'Supercharge your website'

-Browse live demos of the projects here: http://iwantaneff.in/repo/
+Browse live demos of the plugins here: http://iwantaneff.in/repo/

-For a folder directory + file browser with zipped up individual scripts, visit:
+You can use Github to download individual scripts as .ZIP files, or use an alternative file dump browser here:

 http://iwantaneff.in/repo/browser/